A World of Opportunity for Graduates

 - Petroleum engineering - Degree in petroleum, oil and gas or chemical engineering.

 - Policy, government and public affairs - Degree in business, commerce, arts or law with majors in journalism, public relations, communications, media studies, political science and marketing.

 - Supply chain management - Degree in business, commerce, law, or logistics.
 A major in supply chain management is desirable but not essential.

 - Information Systems - Degree in computer science, GIS/ geomatics or information technology with geoscience.
 Graduates with a passion in information technology and a degree in petroleum engineering, geology, geophysics, mathematics or physics would also be ideal for this role.

 The selection process for the Horizons program will include all or part of the following activities:

 - Review of resume and academic performance

 - Assessment centre (to be held in Perth)

 - Pre-employment medical.

-Applications close 24 March 2013.
-People recruited in the 2013 intake will commence work in early February 2014.
+Applications will open 25 February 2014.
+People recruited in the 2014 intake will commence work in early February 2015.